 My husband and daughter are dual citizens — American and Italian.
-For years, this fact lived in my life the way a beautiful piece of furniture lives in a room you never sit in: present, admired, not really used.
-Then I decided to actually learn the language, and everything I thought I knew about learning a language turned out to be wrong.
+For years, that meant Italy existed at the edges of my life: present, admired, occasionally visited, but not really mine.
+Then I decided to actually learn the language, and everything I thought I knew about how language learning worked turned out to be wrong.

 I have been studying Italian seriously for about two years.
 I have also been humbled, confused, delighted, and genuinely surprised by a language I assumed would come easily because I have an English degree and once got an A in Spanish.
 Those were not transferable skills.